OsiriX-Foundation/karnak/README.md

 `KARNAK_LOGS_MAX_FILE_SIZE`

-Allows you to configure the maximum size of a single file for general logs. (optional, default is `1GB`).
+Allows you to configure the maximum size of a single file for general logs. (default is `1GB`).

 `KARNAK_LOGS_MAX_HISTORY`

-Allows you to configure how many days you want to log for the general logs. (optional, default is `2`).
+Allows you to configure how many days you want to log for the general logs. (default is `2`).

 `KARNAK_LOGS_TOTAL_SIZE_CAP`

-Allows you to configure the maximum size of all log files for general logs. (optional, default is `20GB`).
+Allows you to configure the maximum size of all log files for general logs. (default is `20GB`).

 # Architecture